tomorch/iot-system/README.md

 AWS would be the ideal production environment as Amazon provides managed services for a number of key choices of technology, namely Kafka (MSK), Flink (MSF) and Prometheus (AMP).
 In this configuration the Flink application is deployed as a "job" onto the managed cluster.
 The cluster is configured by default to auto-scale depending on container CPU utilisation, but can be configured to target other CloudWatch-provided metrics.
 The Flink dashboard is also accessible, which provides convenient in-depth monitoring of the Flink topology.

-The IoT Sensor Query Service (as a stateless application) could be deployed cost-efficiently on any AWS infrastructure that supports auto-scaling (primarily in order to scale down the service is not in use).
+The IoT Sensor Query Service (as a stateless application) could be deployed cost-efficiently on any AWS infrastructure that supports auto-scaling (primarily in order to scale down the service when not in use).
 AWS Fargate ECS might be a sensible choice for this use case.

-The system can be configured to stream and consume sensor readings from one or more Kafka topics.
+The system can be configured to stream and consume sensor readings to/from one or more Kafka topics.
 It may be necessary as the system evolves to support additional IoT sensor types and devices that generate large numbers (millions) of readings per hour, in which case it may be necessary to create dedicated Kafka topics that can be configured independently.

 ---